Nudity: Colonialism and racism

+The encounter between the Indigenous cultures of Africa, the Americas and Oceania with Europeans had a significant effect on all cultures.
+Because clothing and body adornments are such an important part of nonverbal communications, the relative lack of body coverings was one of the first things explorers noticed when they encountered Indigenous peoples of the tropics.
 Non-western cultures during the period were naked only by comparison to Western norms.
 The genitals or entire lower body of adults were covered by garments in most situations, while the upper body of both men and women might be unclothed.
 However, lacking the western concept of shame regarding the body, such garments might be removed in public for practical or ceremonial purposes.
-Children until puberty and sometimes women until marriage might be naked as having "nothing to hide".
+Children until puberty and sometimes women until marriage might be naked.